 Another smart idea from Glover is to keep a ‘Client Files Archive’ folder which contains a subfolder for each year.
 At the end of the year, you can move all the files from ‘Declined’ and ‘Closed Client Files’ into that year’s folder.
-If you’ve agreed with former clients to delete their electronic files after a certain number of years, this archive will help you follow through.
+If you agree with former clients to delete their electronic files after several years, this archive will help you follow through.

 Inside each client file, you’ll want a set of subfolders.
 Glover suggests:

 - Docs from Client

 Customize this set-up for your practice areas.
 In-house counsel would likely need a matter-centric system with greater customization than the lawsuit-based set-up useful to personal injury attorneys.

 But whatever your set of subfolders is, you don’t have to make it from scratch each time you get a new client or open a new matter.
 Instead, keep a template folder that includes all these empty, named subfolders.
 You can duplicate that folder each time, and rename it after your new clients.

 If your name gets too unwieldy, you won’t be able to see the whole thing on your screen.
 Also, if your naming conventions require inserting everything, you risk more inconsistency.
 Your staff and fellow attorneys are more likely to leave something out — whether by accident or exasperation.

 One way to keep things shorter is to: